 - Both full-time (one year) and part-time (up to three years) options are available.

 - Choice of location of study - UGA in Athens, Atlanta or both.

 - Students learn from acclaimed faculty at one of the nation’s top law schools.

 - U.S. District Court Judge Timothy C. Batten Sr. presently serves the law school's instructor-in-residence for our Atlanta facility.

 - Course of study is designed to meet individual goals and needs.

-Courses offered at the Atlanta campus beginning in the Fall of 2018 will include: Introduction to American Law, Legislative Process and Statutory Interpretation, Administrative Law, Health Law and Policy, Employment Law, Constitutional Law, Corporate Law, State and Local Government, and Federal Law, as well as specialized seminars to meet a range of student needs.
-Atlanta-based students also have the option to choose from the broad array of classes taught in Athens.
+Representative courses offered at the Atlanta campus beginning in the Fall of 2018 will include: Introduction to American Law, Legislative Process and Statutory Interpretation, Administrative Law, Health Law and Policy, Employment Law, Constitutional Law, Corporate Law, State and Local Government, Federal Income Tax Law, and more.
+Students also have opportunities to work with faculty on specialized studies and to take the law school’s distance learning courses.